ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 *(This section summarizes the hybrid approach)*

--   The **Next.js frontend (`frontend-2`)** handles user presentation and interacts directly with **Supabase Auth** (using client libraries like `@supabase/ssr`) for authentication.
-For data, it can fetch directly from Supabase (respecting RLS) or call the FastAPI backend or Edge Functions.
+-   The **React frontend** (developed with Vite) handles user presentation and interacts directly with **Supabase Auth** (using client libraries like `@supabase/js`) for authentication.
+For data, it can fetch directly from Supabase (respecting RLS) or call the FastAPI backend or Supabase Edge Functions.
--   **Next.js server-side features** (Route Handlers, Server Actions) provide backend logic tightly coupled to the frontend, also using `@supabase/ssr` to interact with Supabase within the user's RLS context.
--   **Supabase Edge Functions** provide secure, isolated endpoints for operations requiring **privileged access** (using the `service_role` key via the JS client).
--   The **dedicated FastAPI backend** handles **complex Python-specific logic**, advanced analytics, and tasks decoupled from the primary web UI.
-It verifies JWTs and typically interacts **directly with the PostgreSQL database**.
+-   The React frontend is primarily client-side.
+Server-side logic is handled by **Supabase Edge Functions** (for privileged Supabase operations requiring the `service_role` key) and the **dedicated FastAPI backend** (for complex Python-specific logic, advanced analytics, and tasks decoupled from the primary web UI).
 -   **Supabase** acts as the central BaaS platform providing Auth, Database (with RLS), Storage, and Edge Functions.

 ### 4.8 Data Flow
-*This section illustrates how data moves through the system, prioritizing the authenticated flow from the game.*
+*This section illustrates how data moves through the system, prioritizing the authenticated flow from the game.
+It assumes that a **Rehabilitation Session** can consist of one or more **Game Sessions**, each resulting in a C3D file.*

-#### 4.7.1 Data Acquisition (Primary Flow)
+#### 4.8.1 Data Acquisition (Primary Flow)
-1. Therapist logs into the Ghostly Game on the Android tablet using Supabase Auth.
+1. Therapist logs into the Ghostly Game on the Android tablet using Supabase Auth and initiates a **Rehabilitation Session** for a patient.
-2. Patient uses the serious game with EMG sensors on quadriceps muscles.
+2. Patient undertakes one or more **Game Sessions** (plays the serious game) with EMG sensors on quadriceps muscles.
-3. Data is recorded locally during the session.
+3. Data is recorded locally during each **Game Session**.
-4. Upon session completion, the Game application generates the C3D file.
+4. After each **Game Session** completion, the Game application generates a C3D file.
 5. The Game application authenticates with the Backend API using the therapist's JWT.
-6. The Game application uploads the C3D file directly to the secure backend endpoint.
+6. The Game application uploads each C3D file (from each Game Session) directly to the secure backend endpoint.
+This may occur after each Game Session or be batched at the end of the Rehabilitation Session.
-7. Backend validates the JWT, processes the C3D file, pseudonymizes patient info (if needed at this stage), encrypts sensitive data.
+7. Backend validates the JWT, processes each C3D file, pseudonymizes patient info (if needed at this stage), encrypts sensitive data.
-8. Backend stores processed data in the Supabase Database and the C3D file in Supabase Storage, associating it with the correct patient and session.
+8. Backend stores processed data and each C3D file in Supabase Storage, associating them with the correct patient and the specific **Rehabilitation Session** (and potentially a Game Session identifier within that Rehabilitation Session).

-#### 4.7.2 Data Acquisition (Fallback Flow)
+#### 4.8.2 Data Acquisition (Fallback Flow)
-1. If direct upload fails, the C3D file remains on the tablet.
+1. If direct upload fails for any C3D files from a **Rehabilitation Session**, they remain on the tablet.
 2. Therapist logs into the Web Dashboard.
-3. Therapist manually uploads the C3D file via the dashboard interface, selecting the relevant patient/session.
+3. Therapist manually uploads the C3D file(s) via the dashboard interface, selecting the relevant patient and associating them with the correct **Rehabilitation Session**.
-4. Dashboard sends the file to the Backend.
+4. Dashboard sends the file(s) to the Backend.
-5. Backend processes and stores the data as in the primary flow (steps 7-8).
+5. Backend processes and stores the data as in the primary flow (steps 7-8), ensuring each C3D is linked to the overarching Rehabilitation Session.

-#### 4.7.3 Data Consultation
+#### 4.8.3 Data Consultation
-*(Renumbered from 4.3.2)*
+*(Previously 4.7.3)*
 1. User (Therapist/Researcher) authenticates on the Web Dashboard using Supabase Auth.
 2. Frontend makes a request to the backend with JWT
 3. Backend verifies permissions